RotBolt/Flaker/docs/development.md

 Simply clone this repository in Android Studio Giraffe or above and build the project.

 ### Module Details

-- **flaker-domain**: Contains domain of flaker library which is used by other modules.
-Like Network Request and preferences by the user.
+**flaker-domain**: Contains the domain of the Flaker library, used by other modules, including network requests and user preferences. 🏠

-- **flaker-data**: Contains data layer of flaker library which is used by other modules to get the locally stored data.
-All the persistent data should stay here.
+**flaker-data**: Contains the data layer of the Flaker library, used by other modules to access locally stored data.
+All persistent data should be kept here. 📊

-- **flaker-okhttp-core**: Core module containing the functionality to intercept the network request and simulate the network conditions using OkHttp Interceptor.
+**flaker-okhttp-core**: Core module containing the functionality to intercept network requests and simulate network conditions using OkHttp Interceptor. 🌐

-- **flaker-ktor-core**: Core module containing the functionality to intercept the network request and simulate the network conditions using Ktor
+**flaker-ktor-core**: Core module containing the functionality to intercept network requests and simulate network conditions using Ktor. 🌐

-- **flaker-android-ui**: Contains the reusable UI elements and components for the android companion app.
+**flaker-android-ui**: Contains reusable UI elements and components for the Android companion app. 📱🎨

-- **flaker-android-okhttp**: Contains the companion app which gets installed as a part of library.
-This should be used for the apps which uses OkHttp as their networking library.
+**flaker-android-okhttp**: Contains the companion app that gets installed as a part of the library.
+This should be used for apps that use OkHttp as their networking library. 📱📡

-- **flaker-android-ktor**: Contains the companion app which gets installed as a part of library.
-This should be used for the apps which uses Ktor as their networking library.
+**flaker-android-ktor**: Contains the companion app that gets installed as a part of the library.
+This should be used for apps that use Ktor as their networking library. 📱🌐

-- **flaker-android**: Contains the companion app which gets installed as a part of library.
-This should be used for the apps which uses both okhttp and Ktor as their networking library.
+**flaker-android**: Contains the companion app that gets installed as a part of the library.
+This should be used for apps that use both OkHttp and Ktor as their networking library. 📱📡🌐

 ### Verify
 We use `detekt` for static code analyis and a job is setup in github actions to run it on every PR.
 You can run it locally using the following command: